How to Export Raw Data from Google Analytics

 OWOX BI Pipeline

-- User behavior data is sent to Google BigQuery in real time, without any hit limits.
+- User behavior data is transferred to Google BigQuery in real-time and without restrictions on the number of hits.

-- You can legally collect and process personal user data like email addresses and phone numbers.
+- Unlike Google Analytics, in BigQuery you can collect and use personal customer data, including email addresses and phone numbers.

 Use Google Analytics APIs

-Google Analytics lets you retrieve data using APIs.
+Google Analytics lets you retrieve information using APIs.
 In particular, the Core Reporting API allows you to access dimensions and metrics for your chosen reporting view from outside of the GA interface.

 Moreover, there’s a workaround that will enable you to access data for each hit and facilitate data integration.
 This can be achieved using API functionality together with custom dimensions in Google Analytics.